Tuesday, July 14, 2026

 Here is the detention block of RAS Prosecutor from Star Wars: Republic Commando.
 I have never visited a client here.

 *A quick note for those that don’t know: the words “jail” and “prison” mean different things in the American criminal justice system.
 Broadly speaking, a “jail” (also known as a “detention center,” “remand center,” or “lockup”) is a facility operated on a local level (usually by a county sheriff or municipal police department) used to detain suspects prior to trial or for short-term incarceration (particularly for misdemeanors).
 A “prison” (sometimes known as a “correctional facility,” “corrections institute,” or “penal institution”) is a facility operated by a state correctional authority or the Federal Bureau of Prisons for long-term imprisonment of those convicted of felonies or incarceration of convicts awaiting appeals or execution.
-A prison can also be known as a “penitentiary” or “reformatory” depending on the penal philosophy of the facility—a penitentiary tends to emphasize rehabilitation through constant surveillance work-based discipline, while a reformatory usually pursues reform through education and rewarding morality.
+A prison can also be known as a “penitentiary” or “reformatory” depending on the penal philosophy of the facility—a penitentiary tends to emphasize rehabilitation through constant surveillance and work-based discipline, while a reformatory usually pursues reform through education and rewarding morality.
 You now know a bunch of terms in the criminal justice system, and knowing is half the battle.

 **Furman v.
 Georgia, 408 U.S. 238 (1972) was a U.S. Supreme Court decision that held that arbitrary or inconsistent application of the death penalty was unconstitutional, resulting in capital punishment being de facto outlawed in the United States until constitutional criteria for the death penalty were determined in Gregg v.
 Georgia, 428 U.S. 153 (1976).
 Most modern scholarly analysis of the death penalty in the United States only focuses on death sentences imposed and executed after Furman.
 If you didn’t know what the phrase “post-Furman” means, now you know.